fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

 Source: https://www.kaggle.com/datasets/ertizaabbas/pakistan-ecommerce-dataset

 Dataset: The dataset contains detailed information of e-commerce orders in Pakistan from March 2016 to August 2018.
-It contains item details, shipping method, payment method like credit card, Easy-Paisa, Jazz-Cash, cash-on-delivery, product categories like fashion, mobile, electronics, appliance etc., date of order, SKU, price, quantity, total and customer ID.
+The file was editied by doubling the 500,000 original values to cross the 1,000,000 minimum threshold of the assignment and the date column was used to add a timestamp based on 1970 epoch.
+The dataset contains item details, shipping method, payment method like credit card, Easy-Paisa, Jazz-Cash, cash-on-delivery, product categories like fashion, mobile, electronics, appliance etc., date of order, SKU, price, quantity, total and customer ID.

 Size: 101 MB